waylayio/waylay-sdk-storage-py/docs/SubscriptionApi.md

 Create Bucket Subscription

-Create a new notification subscription on a bucket with a given or generated id.
+Create a new notification subscription...  on a bucket with a given or generated id.  > it can take a few minutes before this change > is fully effective on the forwarding of change events

 ### Example